 So what are the drawbacks of using machine translation?
 Most students will tell you that using Google Translate to finish one’s Spanish assignments often causes contextual issues and sometimes translates text in a comically literal and incorrect way.
 While great in many instances, machine translation is still not (and may never be) perfect.
 If your content needs to be close, but not bulletproof then Google Translate is a good option for you.

 Time: 1 Week

 Do you know how many words there are for the word “car” in Spanish?
 About a dozen.
 And do you know which of these dozen words are best when communicating with Mexicans, but don’t mean anything at all to Argentineans?
 Probably not.
-And this is precisely why a translation firm is necessary to provide accurate translations that will be relevant to all your Spanish readers.
+And this is precisely why a translation firm is necessary to provide accurate translations that will be relevant to your diverse Spanish readers.

-Option 3 – Trans Cultural Adaptation (TCA)
+Option 3 – Transcreation